OKD-Finance/OKD-Finance-docs/docs/en/api/managed.md

 layout: page
 ---

-# Managed API

-Welcome to the Managed API documentation.
+Welcome to the **Managed API** documentation.
 This interactive documentation allows you to test API endpoints directly from this page.

 <InteractiveMaAPI />